Reminder, Bison Are Wild Animals

 Windmill Pasture is home to the bison herd.
 They have been quite active in recent weeks.
 Please stay on the trails and use caution in their vicinity.
 Do not come in close contact with the bison.
 Allow at least 100 yards between you and the herd.
 More »

 Donations enhance programs and activities that protect park resources and provide visitor services.
-Philanthropic contributions continue to make a significant difference that can be felt and seen for decades to come by present and future generations yet aids in addressing immediate on-going needs at the Preserve.
+Philanthropic contributions continue to make a significant difference that can be felt and seen for decades to come by present and future generations, yet aid in addressing immediate on-going needs at the preserve.
+Such generous contributions assist the preserve in many ways, as can be seen by the Emile F. Jr. and Irene Soyez story.
 We welcome and are grateful for your support.

 Tallgrass Prairie National Preserve

 If you would like to learn more or make inquiries about making donations, you may contact the superintendent by phone at (620) 273-6034 or email.
 You may send written inquiries to:

 If you would like to learn more about The Nature Conservancy, who is the primary land owner at Tallgrass Prairie National Preserve, and their donation policies please contact www.nature.org/kansas.

 Did You Know?

 Kansas was once the bed of a vast inland sea.
 The unique, stairstep landscape of the Flint Hills was formed through a process of differential erosion.
 Erosion washed away the soft shale layers and left the tougher layers of limestone and flint to form the hilltops and prominent benches.